xiaohongchen1991/krylov-solvers/README.md

 version 1.0.0:

-The libaray includes two solvers, gmres and conjudate gradient methods, and two preconditioners, identity and Jocobi preconditioners.
+The library includes two solvers, gmres and conjudate gradient methods, and two preconditioners, identity and Jocobi preconditioners.

 # Quick start